 Kaki: The Miracle Japanese Persimmon

 Is it a baby pumpkin?
 Is it an orange tomato?
 No, it’s a persimmon!
-And it’s got more Vitamin C than lemons!
+And it’s got more vitamin C than lemons!

-In case you’re unaccustomed to these magical smooth-skinned orbs, here’s a lowdown.
+If you’re unaccustomed to these magical smooth-skinned orbs, here’s a lowdown.

-Kaki: The miracle orange fruit
+The miracle orange fruit

 The non-astringent kind, fuyuu-gaki, are round, fat and firm, and look like a mini pumpkin or an orange tomato.
 In Japan, fuyuu are typically eaten as a dessert, peeled with a knife, seeded, then cut into wedges similar as you would an apple.
 Because of their crispness, fuyuu go well with accompanying cured meats and cheese boards, tossed into fresh salads, added to savory stews, or my favorite: sliced thin and eaten with goat’s cheese and honey on toast!

 The astringent, hachiya-gaki, are slightly elongated and acorn-shaped.
 Unlike fuyuu, because of their high astringency, hachiya must be completely ripened (soft and squishy) so that their astringency is naturally removed before they can be eaten.
-Because of their jam-like consistency, hachiya are perfect as a topping for yogurt, granola, and/or oatmeal, added into cakes and puddings, or my favorite: scooped fresh with a spoon.
+Because of their jam-like consistency, hachiya are perfect as a topping for yogurt, granola, and/or oatmeal, added into cakes and puddings or my favorite: scooped fresh with a spoon.

 The third kind of kaki you shall encounter in the coming months but only for a limited time is hoshigaki (dried persimmon).
 Made from the best-reserved hachiya persimmons, hoshigaki are an incredibly special dried fruit, enjoying a much more pampered life than me or you.
 Peeled hachiya are hung from strings and left to dry in a sunny spot.
 Once they have formed a new skin, these persimmons are treated to a daily gentle massage for at least one month!
 (Perhaps this explains their extortionate price).

 The result of the diligent process is a matured, deflated, yet moist and chewy burnt orange/brown fruit with a white powdered glaze and a sweet, almost cinnamon-like flavor with a warm floral scent.
 Take my word for it, delicate hoshigaki are unlike any dried fruit you’ve ever tasted.
-And, as far as I know, they’re an impossible to find for non-Japan dwellers.
+And, as far as I know, they’re impossible to find for non-Japan dwellers.

-- 2 firm fuyuu persimmons, peeled, seeded, and finely sliced
+- 2 firm fuyuu persimmons, peeled, seeded and finely sliced

-- Herb of choice (basil, mint, coriander), 1/2 cup, torn
+- 1/2 cup herb of choice (basil, mint, coriander), torn

-- Nuts of choice (almonds, cashews, macadamia, hazelnuts, etc.), 1/2 cup, toasted
+- 1/2 cup nuts of choice (almonds, cashews, macadamia, hazelnuts, etc.), toasted

 - Freshly cracked black pepper

-- Apple cider vinegar, 1 1/2 tablespoons
+- 1 1/2 tablespoons apple cider vinegar

-- Orange juice, 1/4 cup freshly squeezed
+- 1/4 cup freshly squeezed orange juice

 - A good pinch of salt

-- Combine persimmon, grapes, greens, herbs, nuts, parmesan, and half of the dressing in a salad bowl and toss lightly.
+- Combine persimmon, grapes, greens, herbs, nuts, parmesan and half of the dressing in a salad bowl and toss lightly.

-- Just before serving, top salad with a generous grinding of black pepper and a little more dressing.
+- Just before serving, top the salad with a generous grinding of black pepper and a little more dressing.